What Is Lyocell?

 Lyocell is a rather delicate fabric and, as such, should only be hand-washed in cold water or washed on the gentle cycle.
 In fact, washing on cold is generally a good rule of thumb, sustainably speaking, as cold water uses much less energy!

-Use a gentle detergent and hang dry rather than machine dry (which again, uses less energy AND greatly extends the life of your garment, lyocell or not).
+Use a gentle zero waste laundry detergent and hang dry rather than machine dry (which again, uses less energy AND greatly extends the life of your garment, lyocell or not).